How Are Surrogate Mothers Screened?

 How a surrogate will respond to certain aspects of surrogacy and the emotions they feel are a key concern for many intended parents.
 This psychological screening (which also includes personality testing) helps prepare surrogates on how to properly respond to certain emotions and keep the surrogacy process moving smoothly for all involved.
 This is also a great opportunity for a surrogate to learn more about how to interact with intended parents like you in a positive way.

-While American Surrogacy will receive information on the surrogate’s medical history through her applications, forms and medical records, the most important way of ensuring a surrogate is ready for the surrogacy process is through a medical evaluation completed by a fertility clinic.
+While American Surrogacy will receive information on the surrogate’s past pregnancy medical history through her applications, forms and records, the most important way of ensuring a surrogate is ready for the surrogacy process is through a medical evaluation completed by a fertility clinic.
 Each intended parents’ situation is different, so we complete this screening after a surrogate has matched with intended parents but before a legal contract has been signed — to make sure that the surrogate’s body and the intended parents’ embryos will work well together.

 During this screening, American Surrogacy uses the standards set by the American Society for Reproductive Medicine, which include: